-With the League’s ever changing roster shifting again into a brand new era, we’re looking back at the greatest Justice League rosters so far.
+With the League’s ever-changing roster shifting into a brand new era, we’re looking back at the greatest Justice League rosters so far.

 JUSTICE LEAGUE DARK2 of 12

-Justice League Dark carried a weird concept - DC's most potent magic users uniting under the "Justice League" umbrella and led by John Constantine and the watchful eye of A.R.G.U.S., the "New 52"'s superhero watchdog group.
+Justice League Dark carries a weird concept.
+The original concept was DC's most potent magic users uniting under the "Justice League" umbrella and led by John Constantine and the watchful eye of A.R.G.U.S., the "New 52"'s superhero watchdog group.

 Key Members: Constantine, Zatanna, Madame Xanadu, Deadman, Doctor Mist, Black Orchid, Amethyst, Tim Hunter, Swamp Thing, Shade The Changing Man, Zauriel, Frankenstein

 JUSTICE LEAGUE UNITED3 of 12